 This is your last chance to stop reading before I go into specifics about The Last Jedi.

 We don't know who Rey's parents were.
 They abandoned her on Jakku and she's been waiting her whole life for them to come back.
 Who could they possibly be?
 What could possibly happen when she meets them again?
 Textbook mystery box.

 I've been watching J. J. Abrams do this stuff for a while now and although I didn't encounter the term "mystery box" until relatively recently it was abundantly clear: at the time that The Force Awakens was made, this box was one hundred percent empty.
 It was hard vacuum.
 A core directive in the production of that film was undoubtedly "Do not, do not, do not tie our hands for Episode VIII."
 There was no particular grand revelation in mind.
 Or rather, every possible grand revelation was under simultaneous consideration.

 There were two major possibilities for who Rey's parents could be.
 They were going to be people we already knew, or people we didn't.
 Star Wars has had a mystery of this kind once before, at the end of The Empire Strikes Back when Yoda reveals that Luke Skywalker is not the Jedi's last hope, "There is another".
 Now, for me to say that any particular thing was "originally intended" in Star Wars is generally misleading; Star Wars as a plan evolved hugely over time, as is very well-documented.
-But it is known that at at least one point after Empire it was intended that Yoda would be referring to a new character, who would be introduced in Episode VI.
+But it is known that at at least one point during the production of Empire it was intended that Yoda would be referring to a new character, who would be introduced in Episode VI.